nuprl/tag-sound/gf-icfp-2018/talk/README.md

 many systems take this approach and not just for laziness, its based on a view of static types as a pure syntactic artifact

+FIRST-ORDER
-finally the third approach is the first-order as the name suggests the idea is to check first-order properties at boundaries and do not use monitors / contracts to supervise behavior that said theres a few ways to go about this what I'm going to present is the transient approach taken by reticulated python because its the only one that works with untyped higher-order values the first-order properties transient checks get the type constructor of the value for our sample program the pair is approved because its a pair more generally for any pair type we accept any pair value for natural and integers the constructor happens to be the full type and that is whats checked for function types simply check the incoming value is a function
+finally the third approach is the first-order as the name suggests the idea is to check first-order properties at boundaries and do not use monitors ... before with higher-order we saw a wrapping-lambda to check the future behaviors of a function; nothing like that for first order all checks that are going to happen, happen right at the boundary the literature has a few strategies for making due with first order checks the one we focus on is the transient strategy implemented in reticulated python because its the only one that handles untyped values the others restrict untyped code so for example cannot define a function back to our running example when this pair reaches a boundary expecing a pair of naturals the transient first-order approach says OK and lets the pair through more generally the strategy is to enforce type constructors at the boundary this is looking to establish an invariant that every value in typed code matches its static type constructor

-in addition transient first-order treats selectors/elim forms as boundaries, (picture, pulling \delta functions out of the typed world) so if the typed function were to extract an element of the pair it might see a mismatch ---- might, because it depends on what the context expects

-at any rate the main thing is the type constructor checks
+this alone is of course not enough to preserve the invariant because back to our example if the function extracts an eleemnt from the untyped pair its going to have a integer where the type annotations expect a natural number so in addition to the normal boundaries transient conservatively treats every selector operation (like first, function application, etc) as a boundary that way the result of first gets a check and we're invariant

+the details are not so imporatnt, suffice to say theres an extended notion of boundary and these are the boundary checks

 this completes the picture ... other first-order systems are nom and dart but these have stronger type soundness because they restrict the untyped code ...